YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Antenna/README.md

 > A directional antenna that offers a broad frequency range and relatively consistent performance.

-- ⚙️ **How it works**:
+> **Transmission**:
-  The log-periodic antenna consists of a series of dipole elements that increase in length in a logarithmic manner.
-This configuration enables the antenna to operate efficiently over a wide range of frequencies.
+  The log-periodic antenna consists of multiple dipole elements of varying lengths arranged in a specific pattern.
+These elements work together to radiate electromagnetic waves efficiently over a wide range of frequencies.

+> **Reception**:
+  The log-periodic antenna receives signals by capturing electromagnetic waves across a broad frequency range.
+The arrangement of elements ensures efficient reception over a wide bandwidth.

+---
 - 📡 **Applications**:
   - Television antennas
   - Wideband radio communication